muniuni/guides-plus-experiment/README.md

 When you launch an experiment, six randomly selected images with two sliders appear on the screen.
 The result page shows the differences between your and others' average scores.

-I recommend this system running with Apache web server using Phusion Passenger to publish online.
+It would be a good idea to deploy this system on your server running with Apache web server using Phusion Passenger to publish online.

 Have fun!